wmccall/github-scripts/README.md

-export SCRIPT_DIR=""       # Uptate this to git-scripts install location, ex. "$HOME/github-scripts" export PROFILE_LOCATION="" # Update this to reference your shell profile location (this file), ex. "$HOME/.bashrc" export GITHUB_USERNAME=""  # Update this to your github username export GITHUB_EMAIL=""     # Update this to your github email
+export SCRIPT_DIR=""       # Uptate this to git-scripts install location, ex. "$HOME/github-scripts" export PROFILE_LOCATION="" # Update this to reference your shell profile location (this file), ex. "$HOME/.bashrc" export GITHUB_USERNAME=""  # Update this to your github username export GITHUB_NAME=""      # Update this to your github name export GITHUB_EMAIL=""     # Update this to your github email

 alias gcpall="$SCRIPT_DIR/actions/add-all-commit-push.sh"